 \section{Conclusion}

-In this work, we have presented \textbf{UniVF}, a unified framework for video fusion that explicitly leverages multi-frame learning and optical flow-based feature warping to exploit both spatial and temporal information.
-To ensure temporal coherence in the fused results, we introduced a custom temporal consistency loss that suppresses flickering and enforces smooth frame transitions.
-Additionally, we introduce a comprehensive \textbf{VF-Bench}, to our knowledge the first benchmark for video fusion.
+We have presented \textbf{UniVF}, a unified framework for video fusion that explicitly leverages multi-frame learning and optical flow-based feature warping to exploit both spatial and temporal information.
+To ensure temporal coherence of the fused results, we introduce a custom temporal consistency loss that suppresses flickering and enforces smooth frame transitions.
+Additionally, we have introduced a comprehensive \textbf{VF-Bench}, to our knowledge the first benchmark for video fusion.
 It covers four representative tasks with carefully constructed, paired video datasets and a holistic evaluation protocol, including dedicated temporal consistency metrics.
-Extensive experiments demonstrate that UniVF, with its straightforward design, achieves state-of-the-art performance across all four tasks.
+Extensive experiments demonstrate that UniVF, with its straightforward design, achieves SOTA performance across all four tasks.
 We hope that our benchmark, together with the strong baseline of our fusion framework, encourages further research into video fusion and lays a solid foundation for it.